Bullshit Motorcycle Club

 Bullshit Motorcycle Club, most commonly shortened to Bullshit MC, was a Danish outlaw motorcycle gang and organized criminal group active during the 1980s.
 They were best known for engaging in a violent turf war against the rivaling Hells Angels Motorcycle Club.
 Bullshit MC formed during the late 1970s in Tårnby, Amager as the result of a merger between the Filthy Few and Nøragersmindebanden, two outlaw motorcycle clubs who had decided to band together in an effort to oppose the takeover of the ambitious Hells Angels, who had then recently expanded into Scandinavia.

 History

 Beginning with New Zealand in 1961, the American-founded Hells Angels Motorcycle Club (HAMC) began setting up charters internationally in countries like England, Germany and Canada.
-Such nations had an outlaw motorcyclist movement of their own and despite them being a influential and highly respected force within the subculture, a portion of biker gang members and "one-percenter" clubs alike adversed the integration and assertiveness of the foreign-rooted HAMC.
+Such nations had an outlaw motorcyclist movement of their own and despite them being an influential and highly respected force within the subculture, a portion of biker gang members and "one-percenter" clubs alike opposed the integration and assertiveness of the foreign-rooted HAMC.
 One of many of such groups was Bullshit Motorcycle Club, a homegrown Danish biker gang that emerged in 1979.

-At the time of the creation of Bullshit MC, the Hells Angels had still been relatively new to the Northern European nation of Denmark as the ladder had only opened up their first Scandinavian chapter (in Denmark) in 1980.
+At the time of the creation of Bullshit MC, the Hells Angels had still been relatively new to the Northern European nation of Denmark as the latter had only opened up their first Scandinavian chapter (in Denmark) in 1980.
 Nevertheless, the aspiring Hells Angels had the intention of monopolizing Scandinavia's drug trade and planned to be the region's dominant motorcycle club.
 Members of Bullshit MC were also younger and less organized than their Hells Angels rivals with many of them coming from dysfunctional households.
-Contrastingly, bikers belonging to the Hells Angles Motorcycle Club followed the mentality set by the group's overseas chapters as the organization (in its entirety) was becoming more structured and set up more like a Mafia syndicate.
+Contrastingly, bikers belonging to the Hells Angels Motorcycle Club followed the mentality set by the group's overseas chapters as the organization (in its entirety) was becoming more structured and set up more like a Mafia syndicate.

 Relatively soon after their formation, Bullshit MC became major players in Copenhagen's illicit narcotics trade, and quickly rose to control much of the city's lucrative drug market.
-By the time that 1984 rolled around, Bullshit MC set up shop in Freetown Christiania and had managed to conquer of the area's hashish trade.
+By the time that 1984 rolled around, Bullshit MC set up shop in Freetown Christiania and had managed to conquer the area's hashish trade.
 Members reportedly participated in a number of threats and assaults towards residents which, in combination with their gangsterist company, caused much resentment towards the club's presence within the autonomous district.